linkerd/website/linkerd.io/content/2/tasks/manually-rotating-control-plane-tls-credentials.md

 ```

 Note that the ./ca-new.crt file is the same trust root you created at the start
-of this process.Additionally you can use the `rollout restart` command to bring
+of this process.
+Additionally, you can use the `rollout restart` command to
-the configuration of your other injected resources up to date:
+bring the configuration of your other injected resources up to date:

 ```bash
 kubectl -n emojivoto rollout restart deploy